jamesplease/fi-calc-guide/src/configuration/portfolio.md

 The equity that you have in real estate is not something that you can input into your FI Calc portfolio.
-What you can do is specify [Additional Income](/configuration/additional-income/) to account for rental property cash flow, or to account for money earned from selling a home.
+What you can do is specify [Income](/configuration/income/) to account for rental property cash flow, or to account for money earned from selling a home.

 > Do you need more features for your real estate properties?
 If so, please
 > [let me know](/contact/).